ObaidUr-Rahmaan/ocaml/cost/README.md

 # Cost-profiling OCaml

-A version of this visualiser taylored to OCaml is also available [online](https://fyp.jackhughesweb.com/) developed as a final year project by Jack Hughes.
+A version of this visualiser taylored to OCaml is also available [online](https://fyp.jackhughesweb.com/) developed by a UoB student (Jack Hughes)

 It is interesting to look at some sped-up side-by-side evaluations: